 Having choices is great, but sometimes too many options can be overwhelming.

 That can definitely be the case with social media channels.
-If you want to use social media to market your dental practice, there are SO many social channels out there, you may not know where to start.
+If you want to use dental social media marketing for your dental practice, there are SO many social channels out there, you may not know where to start.

 Hi, I’m Xaña Winans, Founder and CEO of Golden Proportions Marketing, one of the biggest and most experienced dental marketing agencies in the country.
-If you’re not sure which social channels you should be using for dental marketing, I’d suggest you focus your attention on the “big three.”
+If you’re not sure which dental social media channels you should be using for marketing, I’d suggest you focus your attention on the “big three.”

-I don’t think I’m surprising you by saying Facebook is the one social channel you should look at first.
+I don’t think I’m surprising you by saying Facebook is the one social media for dentists you should look at first.
 It is easily the most popular social media platform used by dentists for marketing purposes — and with good reason.
 Facebook reaches 69% of American adults and 74% of users are on the platform every day.

 Another nice thing about Facebook is that it allows you to set up a Facebook Business Page, so you can share your office hours, location, contact information, and more.
 You’ll actually need a Business Page if you plan to do any Facebook advertising, so it makes sense to set one up.